tonethar/IGME-330-Master/notes/1-canvas-intro-to-drawing-context.md

 <hr>

-## VI.
-Other review questions we'll go over in class

-1 - True or False.
+6 - True or False.
 The canvas API was invented by Apple Computer (aka Apple Inc.)

-2 - True or False.
+7 - True or False.
 The canvas API is hardware accelerated on most modern browsers

-3 - True or False.
+8 - True or False.
 Canvas is a *vector-based* graphics system

-4 - True or False.
+9 - True or False.
 Canvas comes with a built-in *scene graph* and *display list*

-5 - True or False. *raster-based* graphics systems represent graphics as a rectangular grid of pixels
+10 - True or False. *raster-based* graphics systems represent graphics as a rectangular grid of pixels

 <hr><hr>